 How it Works

-Interested students should for the Pro Bono eMail List to receive information and alerts, attend the program orientation, and meet volunteer coordinators at pro bono panels early in fall semester.
+Interested students should sign up for the Pro Bono email List to receive information and alerts, attend the program orientation, and meet volunteer coordinators at pro bono panels early in fall semester.
 Time is volunteered from April 1 of one year to March 31 of the next year with hours reported by the first Monday in April.
 Qualifying work must be done without pay or credit and must have a significant off-campus effect.
 The Public Interest Law Coordinator works with students to discuss volunteering and works with employers to develop volunteer opportunities.
 An awards lunch and ceremony is held in mid April.
 For complete details, see the Pro Bono & Community Service Honors Program Handbook.

 Forms & Documents